MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/getcustomersinfo.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Gets a list of objects that contain customer identification information, for example the name and identifier of the customer.
+description: Gets the identifiers and names of customers that are accessible to the current authenticated user.
 dev_langs:
   - csharp
   - java